 Please see the therapist profiles below for more information on the different therapists available online.

-I am licensed in Nebraska with 30 years of professional work experience.
-I have experience in helping clients with coping with grief and loss, parenting issues, motivation, self esteem, and confidence, & coping with life changes.
+I am licensed in Washington with 7 years of professional work experience.
+I have experience in helping clients with stress and anxiety, coping with addictions, trauma and abuse, motivation, self esteem, and confidence.
 I believe that you are the expert of your story and that you have many strengths that will assist you in overcoming things that challenge you.
 Taking the first step to sign up for therapy can take courage and I am proud of you for getting started!

 Find a therapist serving clients in Washington

-Types of therapists available to clients in Richland
+What types of therapists are available to clients in Richland?

 Licensed therapists & mental health professionals available through BetterHelp's online platform